 What Type of Protection Does Your Pet Need?

-For maximum protection, Flea & Tick Defense, Spot On Topical Herbal Repellent, the Herbal Repellent Collar and the Tick Stick work best when used together as a complete pest repellent system.
+For maximum protection, Flea & Tick Defense, the Herbal Repellent Collar and the Tick Stick work best when used together as a complete pest repellent system.

 But what if you need only a limited amount of protection – or somewhere in between?
 Every pet’s need is different, depending on where you live and the type of exposure your pet has to woods, grass and brush, as well as her sensitivity.

 - Low Exposure: For indoor animals, city pets or those with little exposure to tall grass, brush, woods or potentially infested environments, the Herbal Repellent Collar continually releases active ingredients to protect your pet for up to four months.

 - High Exposure: For pets regularly exposed to potentially high tick- and flea-infested environments, the Herbal Repellent Collar provide optimal protection against pests.
 Consider adding Flea & Tick Defense, too, if needed.